BinaryPogs/Grammatical-Sentiment-Analysis/README.md

 ## Introduction

-[1](Stanford Parser) is a natural language parser program that is used to output typed dependency parses.
+(Stanford Parser)[1] is a natural language parser program that is used to output typed dependency parses.
 The purpose of this project is to create a program that can read text-file input from Stanford parser and return an output that defines what the target words of each paragraph are.
-This is a project given to me by a search engine startup called [2](Lexxe), which uses sentiment analysis in their search engines.
+This is a project given to me by a search engine startup called (Lexxe)[2], which uses sentiment analysis in their search engines.
 The goal is to utilise Stanford parser to create a system that can attribute sentiment meaning to keywords via grammatical analysis.

 ## How it works